ControlSystemStudio/controlsystemstudio.org/README.md

 https://peaceful-jackson-f187cb.netlify.app/

 ## Developing/Testing locally
 Gatsby has a fantastic development server feature, which allows you to preview the page immediately without building it.
+This project uses Gatsby version 5 which REQUIRES Node 18.
+The project will not build with a lower version of Node and npm.
+You may get a warning about peer dependency resolution with npm packages.
+This is because Gatsby 5 has a peer dependency on an unreleased version of React.
 Make sure to install all npm dependencies using `npm install` the first time you run the site.
+The project should build and run without issue, however.
+If you encounter an issue installing packages, run `npm install --legacy-peer-deps`.

+    $ npm install
     $ npm start

 ## Building